turbonomic/kubeturbo/deploy/README.md

 1. Create a namespace.
 Use an existing namespace, or create one where to deploy kubeturbo.
 The yaml examples will use `turbo`.

 2. Create a service account, and add the role of cluster-admin.
-Assign `cluster-admin` role by cluster role binding:
+Assign `cluster-admin` role with a cluster role binding.
+Note this role can have view only access, which will allow for metrics to be collected but cannot execute actions.

 3. Create a configMap for kubeturbo, The <TURBONOMIC_SERVER_VERSION> is Turbonomic release version, e.g. 6.3.0 or 6.2.8.
 To distinguish between different k8s clusters, supply a targetName value which will name the k8s cluster groups created in Turbonomic.